Deep3123/Library-Management-System/README.md

 As this is a code-only project, there is no user interface.
 To run the application, execute the Python files directly in your terminal or use an IDE like VS Code.

 ### Running Tests 🧪
-- To run the test suite, use pytest:
+- To run the test suite, use `pytest`:
    ```shell
    pytest